johndunne2019/pands-problem-set/README.md

 ## Contents of my files

 1. Solution_1.py contains my solution to problem 1 in the Problem Set which asks the user to input a positive integer and outputs the sum of all numbers between one and that number.
+In this solution I added a feature to return a message to the user asking them to only enter a positive integer if the number entered by them is less than zero.
+If the variable entered is a positive number the program runs by adding 1 to the value entered and a range is established between 1 and the new value of the variable entered by the user.
+The sum function is then used to sum all the numbers in the range and print them to the screen.

 2. Solution_2.py contains my solution to problem 2 in the Problem Set which outputs whether or not today is a day beginning with the letter T. The datetime module is used in this solution and there is an if statement used to check whether the current day is Tuesday or Thursday.
 I used the "or" keyword to check both conditions in the same line.
 An else statement is used to print an output for the other days of the week that are not given an output as a result of the if statement.